 You may now renew books either by telephone (978-829-1780) or from home via the On-line catalog.
 Have your library card number handy.

-Most periodicals and many reference books do not circulate, but the library does have copy machines (15 cents a page).
+Most periodicals and many reference books do not circulate, but the library does have a copy machine (15 cents a page).

 Establish closer relations between the library and the people it serves, promote support of services, and ensure funding of several important services such as the museum pass program.